finos/glue/docs/BP_People/Country.md

 ## Data Dictionary - Entity Table: `Country`

-Country of the client or Business address
+Enter the Name of the Country that your Business Partners, Organisations and Individual person has in their address.

+An ID for that Country will be automatically created.

 | Primary Key ('id')|.|ENGINE = InnoDB|.|.|
 |---|---|---|---|---|